 - Like most fried foods, this tofu is crispiest if served immediately.

-- For more cooking methods, see the post above.
+- For more cooking methods like baking and air frying, see the post above.

 Nutrition Information:Yield: 4 Serving Size: 1